-Dr. Bahattin Buyuksahin’s expertise in the energy markets covers the spectrum of energy derivatives markets, including financialization of commodities, the impact of financial market participants on energy price formation and volatility, the evolving regulatory framework and its effect on the structure and functioning of both the energy futures and physical markets, as well as the likely cost and benefits of proposed regulations.
+Dr. Bahattin Buyuksahin’s expertise in the energy markets covers the spectrum of physical and financial energy markets, including the financialization of commodities, the impact of financial market participants on energy price formation and volatility, the evolving regulatory framework and its effect on the structure and functioning of both the energy futures and physical markets, as well as the likely costs and benefits of proposed regulations.

 Bahattin Buyuksahin holds a Ph.D. in Economics from American University, Washington D.C.